-- A21.
-The auditor is required to comply with relevant ethical requirements, including those pertaining to independence, relating to financial statement audit engagements.9 - A21-1 In the UK and Ireland, auditors are subject to ethical requirements from two sources: the APB's Ethical Standards for Auditors (ESs), including ES 1 (Revised), "Integrity, Objectivity and Independence," and the ethical pronouncements established by the auditor's relevant professional body.
-In the case of listed companies ES 1 (Revised) requires that:
+- A29.
+The auditor is required to comply with relevant ethical requirements, including those pertaining to independence, relating to financial statement audit engagements. - A29-1.
+In the UK, auditors are subject to ethical requirements from two sources: the FRC's Ethical Standard concerning the integrity, objectivity and independence of the auditor,24a and the ethical pronouncements established by the auditor's relevant professional body.